 Take a Stroll Through Knez Mihailova Street

 If you want to go shopping you will probably want to start in Knez Mihajlova Street.
 It’s a beautiful and long pedestrian street with lots of stunning 19th-century buildings that will give you a classical European feeling.
 Bookstores, cafes, restaurants, great architecture to enjoy, it’s all there for you to have one great walk.
 It is also crowded during the whole day.
-You will love having an early morning coffee or a chill out night walk in Knez Mihajlova.
-And if you’re feeling tired during you look around, freshen up with clean water from Delijska fountain.
+You will love having an early morning coffee or a chill-out night walk in Knez Mihajlova.
+And if you’re feeling tired during you look around, freshen up with clean water from the Delijska fountain.

 Sense the Magic of Kalemegdan

 There are so many beautiful sights in Belgrade but Kalemegdan might just be the single most important one to visit.
 Check it out yourself and see.
 This famous attraction consists of the great Belgrade Fortress and the Majestic Kalemegdan Park.
 Some say it’s the prettiest one in the city.
 It definitely is the largest one.
 The fortification itself hides a lot of history and tells stories of many battles during its past.
 Many important historical monuments are all around and the Statue of the Victor must be the most famous one.
 It was made by a famous architect too, the great Ivan Meštrović.
 One of the things often mentioned about Kalemegdan is its beautiful view of the sunset.
 Keep in mind that the best benches are generally occupied by love couples so think in advance if you want one of these spots for yourself.
 If you want to read more about the Belgrade Fortress visit one of our previous blog posts.